QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/cloudformation-grain.md

 ```

 ### region
-Region is a reuired key in the cloudformation grain.
+Region is a required key in the cloudformation grain.
 It defines where the stack will be created.

 ### source